Table of Contents[Show]

 Smart contracts running on open blockchains, like Ethereum, are accessible to anyone.
 That means that anyone can scrutinise and audit a smart contract.
 Reading code is nevertheless a more technical task, and the public has to trust those with the skill to do the inspections on their behalf.

 That said, using DeFi applications is as easy as visiting a website and connecting the required cryptocurrency wallet.
-For instance, to use Uniswap, you simply have to open the Uniswap website on your browser and connect your Ethereum wallet (containing some ETH).
+For instance, to use Uniswap, users simply have to open the Uniswap website on a browser and connect the Ethereum wallet (containing some ETH).

 To better understand how decentralised finance works, we can breakdown its components as follows: